20 Best Things to Do in El Centro, CA

 But aside from that, there are several things you can still do while in this city.

-Check out 15 of the best things to do while in El Centro, California.
+Check out the 20 best things to do while in El Centro, California.

 Experience the Adventure of a Lifetime at Imperial Sand Dunes Recreation Area